Herbert C. Hoover Building: Renaming

 GSA's Federal Building Fund will contribute $605 million toward the renovation, while the Department of Commerce's contribution is $128 million.
 Another $225.6 million, provided by the American Recovery and Reinvestment Act of 2009, funded Phases 2 and 3.
 Both GSA and the Department of Commerce contributions are dependent upon annual congressional appropriations.
 The Great Recession provided GSA with $40 million in savings.

 The project also proposed creating a new Constitution Avenue entrance for the National Aquarium.
 The NCPC approved this redesign in 2010.

 By late 2012, however, budget cuts led to an indefinite delay in completing the project.
 Nonetheless, GSA pressed ahead with plans in February 2012 to create a more secure barrier around the Herbert Hoover Building.
 GSA proposed a steel cable barrier concealed by stone cladding, deep-buried steel piers, and collapsing sidewalks.
 Beautification elements included two reflecting pools along 14th Street NW, which would include public seating and Capital Bikeshare stations.

 Design and art

 The building is rectangular and measures approximately 320 ft east to west and 1020 ft north to south.
 It forms almost the entire west side of the Federal Triangle from Constitution Avenue to E Street.
 The building contains more than 3,300 rooms joined by unbroken corridors 1000 ft long.
 Flexible partitions rather than permanent walls were a part of the original design for many of the offices to allow for changes in departmental organization.
-The New York Times has described it as "sprawling."